Irrelon/ForerunnerDB/readme.md

 You can also remove a key/value from the store via the unStore() method:

 	db.collection('myColl').unStore('myKey');

+## Collection Groups
+ForerunnerDB supports aggregating collection data from multiple collections into a single CRUD-enabled entity called a collection group.
+Collection groups are useful when you have multiple collections that contain similar data and want to query the data as a whole rather than one collection at a time.

+This allows you to query and sort a super-set of data from multiple collections in a single operation and return that data as a single array of documents.

+    var coll1 = db.collection('test1'),
+    	coll2 = db.collection('test2'),
+    	group = db.collectionGroup('testGroup');

+    group.addCollection(coll1);
+    group.addCollection(coll2);

+    coll1.insert({
+    	name: 'Jim'
+    });

+    coll2.insert({
+		name: 'Bob'
+	});

+	group.find();

+Result:

+	[{name: 'Jim'}, {name: 'Bob'}]

+### Adding and Removing Collections From a Group
+Collection groups work by adding collections as data sources.
+You can add a collection to a group via the addCollection() method which accepts a collection instance as the first argument.

+	var coll = db.collection('test'),
+		group = db.collectionGroup('test');

+	group.addCollection(coll);

+You can remove a collection from a collection group via the removeCollection() method:

+    group.removeCollection(coll);

 ## Grid / Table Output
 > Data Binding: Enabled